Rurusetto/rurusetto/content/posts/tau/index.md

 title: "tau"
 img: "tau-logo.png"
 date: 2021-04-17
-summary: "A customized osu! mode surrounding a paddle and some notes."
+summary: "A customize osu! ruleset with a circle surrounding a paddle and some notes."
 ---

 # status